Fluentix-dev/wbr-auto/README.md

 ## Last words

-**THIS PROJECT IS MADE FOR EDUCATIONAL PURPOSES ONLY**
+**THIS PROJECT IS MADE FOR EDUCATIONAL PURPOSES ONLY.**

-And, have fun, we suppose.
+And, have fun.

+Contribution can be found [here](https://contribute.fluentix.dev).

 Also join our [discord](https://fluentix.dev/discord).